Ironshore: Everything you need to know

 A major acquisition

-In 2017, Ironshore was acquired by Liberty Mutual from China’s Fosun International Limited, a $2.6 billion deal that was first announced in December 2017 – only a year after Fosun International completed its own acquisition of the rapidly expanding insurer.
+In 2017, Ironshore was acquired by Liberty Mutual from China’s Fosun International Limited, a US$2.6 billion deal that was first announced in December 2017 – only a year after Fosun International completed its own acquisition of the rapidly expanding insurer.
 Liberty Mutual then combined its existing Liberty International Underwriters business with Ironshore’s US speciality lines business, with the merged firm operating under the Ironshore brand.

 Ironshore was launched during less than ideal market conditions, when it was founded in the midst of the subprime meltdown as well as the catastrophic losses stemming from Hurricanes Katrina, Wilma and Rita.
 Two industry leaders, Bob and John Clements, came together in 2006 with the belief that, “The right leadership leads to the best partnerships.”
 With that in mind, they assembled a team filled to the brim with years of expertise in specialty areas of insurance.
 The company also strives to provide its clients ready access to senior level decision-makers, who have the ability to affect the long-term vitality as well as the well-being of each business with which they work.